RenderKit/embree/doc/src/api/rtcInitPointQueryInstanceStack.md

 #### DESCRIPTION

 A stack (`RTCPointQueryInstanceStack` type) which stores the IDs and instance transformations during a BVH traversal for a point query.
+The transformations are assumed to be affine transformations (3×3 matrix plus translation) and therefore the last column is ignored (see [RTC_GEOMETRY_TYPE_INSTANCE] for details).

 The `rtcInitPointQueryStack` function initializes the stack to default values and should be called for initialization.